JustinTArthur/vsfieldkit/docs/usage.rst

 Functions
 ---------
 .. autofunction:: vsfieldkit.assume_bff(clip: VideoNode) -> VideoNode

 .. autofunction:: vsfieldkit.assume_progressive(clip: VideoNode) -> VideoNode

 .. autofunction:: vsfieldkit.assume_tff(clip: VideoNode) -> VideoNode

+.. function:: vsfieldkit.bob( \
+        clip: VideoNode, \
+        tff: Optional[bool] = None, \
+        keep_field_property: bool = True, \
+        kernel: Callable = core.resize.Spline36, \
+        dither_type: str = 'random' \
+    ) -> VideoNode

+    A simple bob deinterlacer.
+Returns a clip of progressive frames, each consisting of a field from the original interlaced clip in order of its original capture.
+As interlaced fields have half the resolution of a given moment, the new frames are stretched up to the original clip's height.

+    This is similar to :py:func:`havsfunc.Bob` except it uses VapourSynth's standard resizing/dithering features instead of those from the 3rd party fmtconv plugin.

+    :param VideoNode clip: Video with interlaced frames to bob into the resulting clip.

+    :param bool tff:
+        Specifies the field order to assume when scanning progressive footage or clips without field order marking. ``True`` assumes top-field-first.
+        ``False`` for bottom-field-first.

+    :param typing.Callable kernel:
+        Resizing/resampling function from vapoursynth.core.resize to use to stretch the fields to the target frame height.
+Defaults to :py:func:`resize.Spline36`.

+    :param str dither_type:
+        If video is processed at a higher bit depth internally before being returned to an original depth of less than 16 bits per plane, this dithering method will be used to avoid banding and other unnatural artifacts caused by rounding at low bit rate.

 .. autofunction:: vsfieldkit.double(clip: VideoNode) -> VideoNode

 .. function:: vsfieldkit.group_by_combed( \
         clip: VideoNode \
     ) -> Iterator[Tuple[Union[bool, None], VideoNode]]